 Contrary to what most people think, shortening your resume does not mean eliminating work experience.
 What it means is that you must be more concise.
 Make the job description shorter and easy to read.
 For instance, using bullet points instead of long sentences helps recruiters to read faster through your resume.
 Most recruiters recommend a maximum of two pages for experienced candidates and a one-page resume if you just finished school.

 One of the most effective ways of beating an Applicant Tracking System (ATS) and getting your resume noticed, is tailoring your resume every time you apply for a role.
+Make sure you mention relevant transferable skills even if you do not have a specific experience.
 Once you apply online, your resume gets entered in an ATS.
-From there recruiters use Boolean searches based on key words to find the resumes that match the search.
+From there recruiters use Boolean searches based on keywords to find the resumes that match the search.
 Optimize your resume by spotting the keywords in your desired job description and make sure to include them.

-If you are a newcomer to Canada and looking to get a head start in your job search, start volunteering.
+If you are a new Canadian and looking to get a head start in your job search, start volunteering.
 Make sure to include your volunteer experience in your resume.
 Mention the key functions you performed during the volunteer opportunity.
 You can potentially eliminate the infamous ‘Canadian experience barrier’ if your resume mentions Canadian volunteer experience.
 Better yet, do an outstanding job and ask your supervisor to be a reference.